usesalt/wikigen/docs/SALT-DOCS.md

 ### Key Takeaways

-The **Documentation Generation Pipeline** is the dynamic heart of `salt-docs-cli`, effectively addressing the challenge of maintaining current and comprehensive codebase documentation.
+The **Documentation Generation Pipeline** is the dynamic heart of `salt-docs`, effectively addressing the challenge of maintaining current and comprehensive codebase documentation.

 *   It orchestrates the **end-to-end process** from source code ingestion to formatted Markdown output.
 *   It leverages **LLMs for intelligent analysis**, identifying core abstractions and their context.